mattjlewis/diozero/docs/index.md

 Unfortunately Java doesn't provide a convenient deployment-time dependency manager such Python's `pip` therefore you will need to setup your classpath correctly.
 You can do this either via setting the `CLASSPATH` environment variable or as a command-line option (`java -cp <jar1>:<jar2>`).
 I've deliberately kept the dependencies to as few libraries as possible, as such this library is only dependent on [tinylog](http://www.tinylog.org) [v1.0](https://github.com/pmwmedia/tinylog/releases/download/1.0.3/tinylog-1.0.3.zip).

-To compile or run a diozero application you will need 4 JAR files - tinylog, diozero-core, one of the supported device provider libraries and the corresponding diozero provider wrapper library.
+To compile and run a diozero application you will need 4 JAR files - tinylog, diozero-core, one of the supported device provider libraries and the corresponding diozero provider wrapper library.

 Provider | Provider Jar | diozero wrapper-library
 -------- | ------------ | -----------------------